 The yacht will sail around it, giving you a full view.

-You will then stop at the thermal springs for swimming in the sulfurous waters.
+You will then stop at the thermal springs to swim in the sulfurous waters.

 Not only does it feel exciting to jump off a boat in the middle of the sea like you are part of a movie, it is also like jumping into a natural spa.